PoliUniLu/Logigram/README.md

 # Logigram
- Logigram is a Python library for drawing a simple logic circuits.
+ Logigram is a Python library for drawing logic diagrams.

 ## Description
 Logic diagrams are used for visualizing Boolean structures.